InsightsInsight - Commercial Property - UPDATED: April 13, 2022 12:00 pm

-Under the Law of Property (Miscellaneous Provisions) Act 1989, the Heads of Terms may be considered legally binding if they:
+Under the Law of Property (Miscellaneous Provisions) Act 1989, the Heads of Terms may be considered legally binding if they are:

 - Include offer, acceptance, consideration and an intention to create a legal relationship.

-Given that Heads of Terms may satisfy the above criteria, it is important that they include an express provision as to whether the parties can rely on them being legally binding.
-Parties often try to avoid Heads of Terms being treated as legally binding by inserting the words “subject to contract”.
+Given that HoTs may satisfy the above criteria, it is important that they include an express provision as to whether the parties can rely on them being legally binding.
+Often, parties try to avoid HoTs being treated as legally binding by inserting the words “Subject to Contract”.
+This shows that the HoTs are instead intended only to be a set of terms in place to provide a level of certainty on various factors relevant to the lease.

-If the Heads of Terms are understood to be “Subject to Contract” by both parties, then they will not usually be treated as a legally binding agreement.
-However, if either party are to carry out any of the obligations under the Heads of Terms, this can undermine the fact that they are “subject to contract”.
+If the HoTs are understood to be “Subject to Contract” by both parties, then they will not usually be treated as a legally binding agreement.
+However, if either party are to carry out any of the obligations under the HoTs, this can undermine the fact that they are “Subject to Contract”.